-Through this phase of the study, we were able to show that in both loading conditions, there exist configurations for both devices that can provide the assistance of ideal exoskeletons with lower energy consumption.
-This finding implies that performing Pareto simulations for conducting fair comparisons of the performance of different devices is inevitable.
-The second phase of the simulations with constrained devices showed that although both devices have practically the same effect on the metabolic cost of subjects, the optimal configurations of these devices are considerably different and have a different effect on the muscle activations of assisted subjects and the similarity between devices in an ideal condition not hold for constrained devices.
-Notwithstanding the same total metabolic rate, further analyzing and comparing the metabolic rate of each muscle showed that the effect of devices on trends and rates of some muscles differed through the optimal trade-off curve.\\
+Through this phase of the study, we showed that in both loading conditions, configurations exist for both devices that can provide the assistance of ideal exoskeletons with lower energy consumption.
+This finding implies that performing Pareto simulations to conduct fair comparisons of the performance of different devices is inevitable.
+The second phase of the simulations with constrained devices showed that although both devices have practically the same effect on the metabolic cost of subjects, the optimal configurations of these devices are considerably different and have different effects on the muscle activations of assisted subjects and the similarity between devices in ideal conditions does not hold for constrained devices.
+Notwithstanding the same total metabolic rate, further analyzing and comparing the metabolic rate of each muscle showed that the effect of these devices on the trends and rates of some muscles differed throughout the optimal trade-off curve.\\

-Analyzing the power consumption of optimal devices resulted from the second stage revealed that the devices have remarkably different actuator arrangements for delivering the same amount of assistance to the subjects.
-In the following analysis of optimal devices, it was shown that both devices have a considerably different moment and power profiles in comparison with each other and their ideal configurations.
-Additionally, it was revealed that monoarticular exoskeleton has high within optimal devices and between load condition variations, which can considerably complicate the controlling of the device in different conditions.
+Analyzing the power consumption of optimal devices resulting from the second stage revealed that the devices have remarkably different actuator arrangements for delivering the same amount of assistance to the subjects.
+In the subsequent analysis of optimal devices, it was shown that both devices have considerably different moment and power profiles in comparison with each other and their ideal configurations.
+Additionally, it was revealed that the monoarticular exoskeleton has high variations within optimal devices and between load conditions , which can considerably complicate the controlling of the device in different conditions.
 Studying the regeneratable power from the devices in different efficiency conditions showed the essence and importance of designing a regeneration mechanism and battery on the overall performance of the device.
-Through joint reaction force and stiffness analyses, it was shown that constraining devices affect the loading of the joints and their stiffness, and they do not resemble the loading and stiffnesses of joints assisted with ideal devices.\\
+Through joint reaction force and stiffness analyses, it was shown that constraining devices affect the loading of the joints and their stiffness and that they do not resemble the loading and stiffnesses of joints assisted with ideal devices.\\

-This study has been accomplished using OpenSim \cite{89}, which cannot simulate any dynamic variations without capturing its effect experimentally due to its neural control algorithm\cite{92}.
-To investigate the effect of optimal devices inertial properties, obtained from the Pareto simulations, on the metabolic rate of assisted subjects, we adopted the model developed by Browning et al. \cite{45} and performed offline simulations to investigate the effect of devices inertial properties on the optimal trade-off curves of devices and assisted subjects effort.
+This study has been accomplished using OpenSim \cite{89}, which cannot simulate any dynamic variations without capturing their effect experimentally due to its neural control algorithm\cite{92}.
+To investigate the effect of the inertial properties of optimal devices, obtained from the Pareto simulations, on the metabolic rate of assisted subjects, we adopted the model developed by Browning et al. \cite{45} and performed offline simulations to investigate the effect of the inertial properties of optimal devices on the optimal trade-off curves of devices and assisted subjects’ effort.

 Additionally, we introduced a modified augmentation factor as a modification of the augmentation factor developed by Mooney et al. \cite{41} as a general exoskeleton performance metric framework.
-The augmentation factor has been modified by combining the effect of inertias along with masses on the performance of devices, and it was used to study the efficiency of some selected optimal devices obtained by Pareto simulations under their inertial properties consideration.\\
+The augmentation factor was modified by combining the effect of inertias along with masses on the performance of devices, and it was used to study the efficiency of selected optimal devices obtained by Pareto simulations under consideration of their inertial properties.\\